Understand the strategic impacts of financial decisions

 The MSc Finance prepares students for careers in the financial sector such as investment and commercial banking, asset management, financial services and consulting, or for corporate finance positions within international companies at a managerial level.

 The program provides an excellent preparation for the Chartered Financial Analysts (CFA) exams, as it is based on the CFA Candidate Body of Knowledge (CBOK) and is part of the CFA University Affiliation program.
 It also covers related fields such as management control systems, economics, corporate governance, and private equity investment.
+Students on the program also benefit from free access the Fitch Learning online CFA preparation platform.

 Why choose the MSc Finance program?